 - Greater number and percent of home purchase loans made to Black residents.

+In other words, such neighborhoods are much more than a story about disadvantage.
 Many Black families are leaving, or perhaps are being displaced from neighborhoods that have potential to provide economic opportunity through proximity to jobs with high wages.
 At the same time, the areas that have historically provided a stable, Black middle income existence and economic mobility, albeit in areas that are less racially integrated, are under pressure by larger economic forces.
 If these family-rooted communities are to serve as a buffer against greater population loss, they must receive a more equitable share of public and private investment.

 Harvard economist and Opportunity Insights Director Raj Chetty and Policy Director David Williams will keynote MPC’s September 19th annual luncheon.
 Opportunity Insights looked at decades-long data trends to identify policy solutions to increase economic mobility.
 Chetty’s long-term study of mobility in Seattle may offer policy pathways for Chicago families seeking to access different neighborhoods.